CX-0010 Business Partner Number v3.0.0

 In general, a business partner is any entity (such as a customer, a supplier, an employee, or a service provider) that does business with another entity.

-In Catena-X, a business partner is an organization (such as an enterprise or company, university, association, etc., and not a natural person) or one of its organization parts that acts as unique partner within the supply chain - either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.
+In data spaces, a business partner is an organization (such as an enterprise or company, university, association, etc., and not a natural person) or one of its organization parts that acts as unique partner within the supply chain - either in the role of a direct participant, or a consultant, or a non-production-material (NPM) supplier.

 1.5.2.2 LEGAL ENTITY